-16. The entrance and transfer fees, payable on admission to the INSTITUTE, or upon transfer, shall be as follows:
+16. The entrance and transfer fees, payable on admission to the Institute, or upon transfer, shall be as follows:

-Admission to the grade of Fellow, twenty

-Admission to the grade of Member, fifteen

-Admission to the grade of Associate, ten
+Admission to the grade of Fellow, twenty (20) dollars.
+Admission to the grade of Member, fifteen (15) dollars.
+Admission to the grade of Associate, ten (10) dollars.

-(10) dollars.

 The transfer fee from one grade of membership to another shall be the difference between the corresponding admission fees.
-Persons admitted to the Associate grade, upon the expiration of their term of Student Enrolment, shall not be required to pay the entrance fee.
+Persons admitted to the Associate grade, upon the expiration of their term of Student enrollment, shall not be required to pay the entrance fee.
+Student members of other engineering societies may be similarly admitted to Associate membership under conditions set forth in the By-laws.